 gthumb photo manager linux

 To repeat, it still works perfectly fine with KDE or similar desktop environments regardless. gThumb supports all major image formats (including GIF) and metadata (EXIF, XMP, etc).
-Of course, it can do everything Shotwell can, as well as perform basic image conversions, add filters, etc. If you use GNOME, MATE, or other GNOME-based desktops, this is something to try out.
+Of course, it can do everything Shotwell can, perform basic image conversions, add filters, etc. If you use GNOME, MATE, or other GNOME-based desktops, this is something to try out.

 sudo apt-get install gthumb